bjoluc/jspsych-builder/readme.md

 The `src` directory is where you write your actual experiments, and `styles` is the place for your custom stylesheets.
 Within `src`, there can be multiple experiment files, as well as arbitrary directories and JavaScript files that you can `import` in your experiment files.
 `experiment.js` is just the default name for the first experiment file.
+All `jspsych` commands allow a `-e` option to specify which experiment file shall be used.
+By default, that option is set to `experiment`.
+Changing it to `my-second-experiment` (e.g. `jspsych -e my-second-experiment run`), for instance, would make jsPsych Builder load the `src/my-second-experiment.js` file instead of `src/experiment.js`.

 ## Writing experiments